cerlymarco/linear-tree/README.md

 ```shell
 pip install linear-tree
 ```
-The module depends on NumPy, SciPy and Scikit-Learn.
+The module depends on NumPy, SciPy and Scikit-Learn (>=0.23.0).
 Python 3.6 or above is supported.

 ## Media
 [Comig Soon]